STEbus: Pinout

 Standby voltage.
 Optional.
-This line is reserved for carrying a battery backup voltage to boards that supply or consume it.
+This line is specified as 5V (+0 to +5%), at up to 1A.
+However, some boards have used this line for carrying a battery backup voltage to boards that supply or consume it.
 A 3.6V NiCad battery is a common source.
 The STEbus spec is not rigid about where this should be sourced from.

-In practice, this means that most boards requiring backup power tend to play safe and have a battery on board, often with a link to allow it to supply or accept power from VSTBY.
+In practice, this means that most boards requiring backup power tend to play safe and have a battery on board, often with a link to allow them to supply or accept power from VSTBY.
 Hence you can end up with more batteries in your system than you need, and you must then take care that no more than one battery is driving VSTBY.